First Minister points US investors to NI’s dual market ‘unique selling point’

 “To see them take the stage together, to make the speeches they did, to demonstrate the very good chemistry that I think they have, they’re working well together.

-“For people at the Ireland Funds dinner, you know people who’ve helped to raise $600 million for Ireland over the past few decades, I think for them to see that and to see that the Good Friday Agreement is working again, personified in Michelle and Emma, really was my highlight last night.”
+“For people at the Ireland Funds dinner, you know people who’ve helped to raise 600 million dollars for Ireland over the past few decades, I think for them to see that and to see that the Good Friday Agreement is working again, personified in Michelle and Emma, really was my highlight last night.

+Ms Little-Pengelly’s party leader Sir Jeffrey Donaldson said US investors were showing “a lot of interest” in setting up in Northern Ireland.